ZJZAC/awesome-deep-model-IP-protection/README.md

 8. [Stealing Deep Reinforcement Learning Models for Fun and Profit](https://arxiv.org/pdf/2006.05032.pdf): first model extraction attack against Deep Reinforcement Learning (DRL), which enables an external adversary to precisely recover a black-box DRL model only from its interaction with the environment | [Bibtex](): chen2020stealing | Chen et al, 2020.6

 9. [Good Artists Copy, Great Artists Steal: Model Extraction Attacks Against Image Translation Generative Adversarial Networks](https://arxiv.org/pdf/2104.12623.pdf): we show the first model extraction attack against real-world generative adversarial network (GAN) image translation models | [BibTex](): szyller2021good | Szyller et al, 2021.4

+10. [Hacking Smart Machines with Smarter Ones: How to Extract Meaningful Data from Machine Learning Classifiers](https://arxiv.org/pdf/1306.4447.pdf): This kind of information leakage can be exploited, for example, by a vendor to build more effective classifiers or to simply acquire trade secrets from a competitor’s apparatus, potentially violating its intellectual property rights. 训练数据会泄露，可以用来做模型版权溯源| [BibTex](): ateniese2015hacking | Ateniese et al, *International Journal of Security and Networks* 2015

+11. [High Accuracy and High Fidelity Extraction of Neural Networks](https://arxiv.org/pdf/1909.01838.pdf): distinguish between two types of model extraction-fidelity extraction and accuracy extraction | [BibTex](): jagielski2020high | Jagielski et al, *29th {USENIX} Security Symposium (S&P)* 2020

+12. [Model Extraction Warning in MLaaS Paradigm](https://dl.acm.org/doi/pdf/10.1145/3274694.3274740):  | [BibTex](): kesarwani2018model | Kesarwani et al, *Proceedings of the 34th Annual Computer Security Applications Conference(ACSAC)* 2018

+13. [Prediction poisoning: Towards defenses against dnn model stealing attacks](https://arxiv.org/pdf/1906.10908v2.pdf): In this paper, we propose the first defense which actively perturbs predictions targeted at poisoning the training objective of the attacker. | [BibTex](): orekondy2019prediction | Orekondy et al, *ICLR*2020

+14. [MimosaNet: An Unrobust Neural Network Preventing Model Stealing](https://arxiv.org/pdf/1907.01650.pdf): .
+In this paper, we propose a method for creating an equivalent version of an already trained fully connected deep neural network that can prevent network stealing: namely, it produces the same responses and classification accuracy, but it is extremely sensitive to weight changes.  | [BibTex](): szentannai2019mimosanet | Szentannai et al, 2019.7

 # Applications